BAN-43-32532/Danmakufu-Woo-Edition/README.md

 # Touhou Danmakufu ph3.5 ~ Woo Edition

-**Note:** Replay compatibility has not been fully verified.
-Please use it at your own risk.

 ## About This Fork

 This project is a fork of [Danmakufu-Woo-Edition](https://github.com/WishMakers0/Danmakufu-Woo-Edition), which itself is based on [Danmakufu-ph3](https://github.com/james7132/Danmakufu-ph3).